osama-aly-oa/Route-Frontend-Assignments/Assignment-02 [FitCore Gym Landing Page]/README.md

 - Utilize `float` and `clear` effectively for layout and content positioning.
 - Apply text and font properties (`text-transform`, `line-height`, `font-weight`, etc.) for polished visual presentation.
 - Structure content with semantic HTML and use `<div>` and `<span>` appropriately for layout and inline styling.

 ---

+## 🛠 Technologies Used

+This landing page project was built using:

+- **HTML** for content structure and semantic elements.
+- **CSS** for styling, layout, and responsive design, including external stylesheets and various selectors.
+- **Web Layout Concepts** like box model, display properties, and float/clear for positioning.

+---